Dog and Puppy Sense of Smell

 Let's face it: as a species, we've ruined nature.
-We've melted the ice caps with our spray-on deodorant; turned the rainforests into barren sludge; and even taken the atom-the building block of the universe-and turned it into a weapon.
+We have melted the ice caps with our spray-on deodorant; turned the rainforests into barren sludge; and even taken the atom-the building block of the universe-and turned it into a weapon.

 But nature still seems to love us.
 This can be shown by the incredible number of ways dogs can help us, with their amazing sense of smell.

 In case you didn't already know the bees are dying.
 But dogs have come to save the day: since the 1970s, bee keepers have trained dogs to find diseased beehives before they have a chance to infect other, healthier swarms.

 The dogs can do this simply by tracking the scent of the bacteria that causes the disease known as "American Foulbrood" - a process which allows beekeepers to inspect up to 100 colonies in 45 minutes, rather than the two days it would take a human to do the same work.

 Dogs can be taught to detect the material polycarbonate, a key component of all DVD disks.
 They can thereby help to bust the massive DVD counterfeiting trade in places like Southeast Asia.
 Indeed, on their first raid, two of these dogs found a pile of pirated DVDs worth over $3 million.